This article has links to products and services we love, which we may make commission from.

-Many of these islands were previously homeland to Indigenous people before settlers took over.
+Many of these islands were previously the homeland of Indigenous people before settlers took over.

 If you prefer to stay on dry land, head to the Arts District, which is just a few blocks away.

-Here you can also visit the Portland Observatory, a historic maritime signal tower.
+You can also visit the Portland Observatory, a historic maritime signal tower, here.